Digit112/TagLibrary/README.md

 ## TODO:

 - Deactivate / Delete operation
+- Add IF and IFF implication operators.
+Rember to update logic for convversion to CNF, which simply reduces these operations before reducing to NNF.
 - Replace "next_id" with "num_tags"
 - Errors for adding a 2^16th alias/implication
 - GetAllImplications